linkovich2/StarboundExtended/ROADMAP.md

   - Revise quests *IN PROGRESS*
 - Remove random loot chests from surface / underground generation except dungeons *IN PROGRESS*
 - Remove capsules and status pods from everywhere *IN PROGRESS*
+- Mobile storage engine (minecart, wheelbarrow, etc)
+- More surface microdungeons and formations
+- Galactic Credits as monetary system

+## Misc Changes

+These changes are mostly aesthetic in nature and don't tie into other areas of the mod.

 - Bunnies! *IN PROGRESS*
+  - Bunny Cage object, two states, open spawns bunny, closed with bunny in it
+- Better monster on-death animations
+- More clothing options with more complex recipes
+- Cherry Blossom trees and falling leaves particle effect

 ## Progression